exercism/python/exercises/practice/matching-brackets/.approaches/repeated-substitution/content.md

 In this approach, the steps are:

-- Remove all non-brackets characters.
+1. Remove all non-bracket characters from the input string.
-- Iteratively remove all bracket pairs: this reduces nesting in the string from the inside outwards.
+2. Iteratively remove all remaining bracket pairs: this reduces nesting in the string from the inside outwards.
-- Test for an empty string, meaning all brackets are paired.
+3. Test for a now empty string, meaning all brackets have been paired.

 The code above spells out the approach particularly clearly, but there are (of course) several possible variants.

+## Variation 1:  Walrus Operator within a Generator Expression

 ```python
 def is_paired(input_string):